Tag Archive for: Italian property

 There are plenty of other reasonably-priced houses in Italy without the terms and conditions attached to €1 property schemes.
 These properties may be a better option for you.

-If you are interested in buying Italian properties for €1 or any other type of property in Italy, we recommend you seek independent legal advice before making committing yourself.
+If you are interested in buying Italian properties for €1 or any other type of property in Italy, we recommend you seek independent legal advice before committing yourself.
 We are here to help, please get in touch.

 You may also be interested in reading more about 1 euro houses in Italy.